gemserk/animation4j/README.md

-### Synchronizer
+### Synchronizer (deprecated)

-Initially, it was a class which performed synchronization of values between a transition and an object, but now that transitions work over mutable objects, this class lost his value.
-For now, it can be used to register transitions and call the update() method only once.
+Initially, it was a class to perform synchronization of values between a transition and an object but now that transitions were modified to work only over mutable objects, this class lost its value.
+For now, it can be used to register transitions and call the update(time) method only once.

 How to use it
 ------------

 ### Importing the project

-First of all, you need to import the required jars of the project, if you are using maven, add:
+First of all, you need to import the required jars of the project, if you are using Maven, add:

 	<dependency>
 		<groupId>com.gemserk.animation4j</groupId>